Tadoussac: History

 Jacques Cartier came to the site in 1535 during his second voyage.
 He found Innu people using it as a base for hunting seal.
-Later that same century, Basques conducted whaling expeditions on the river, as well as engaging in hides trade with the natives based in the shore at the mouth of the Sagueney.
+Later that same century, Basques conducted whaling expeditions on the river, as well as engaging in hides trade with the natives based in the shore at the mouth of the Saguenay.
+By the end of the 16th century, more than a thousand Algonquin, Etchimin, and Montagnais gathered at Tadoussac every summer to trade furs with Europeans.
+The first nations quickly learned not to trade with the first ship arriving, but to wait until several competing ships would drive up the prices of their furs.